All About The People: Nuraghe Sardo, Rome

 La Dolce Vita - The Sweet Life

 As the night went on, the owner would bring us different dishes to try, all of his favorites and all of them equally delicious.
 My favorite part though was my introduction to the culture behind Limoncello.
 If you are not familiar, this is a Lemony alcoholic beverage that is synonymous with Italian restaurant culture.
-As we approached the desert portion of our meal, I really could not tell you what we ate, but what I do know is that my father almost threw back an entire bottle of Limoncello by himself!
-I think all 3 of us were surprised by this element of service, they simply bring it to you; 3 little cups and a 750ml of Limoncello, Maybe in normal circumstances this is not so normal, to give patrons free drinks, but in our case the owner kept urging us on and explaining that it was for everyone and that he wanted us to enjoy ourselves.
-Maybe we were only supposed to have one little glass to finish off our meal, but we drank much more than that!
-I know we also got a brown bottle of booze at some point, my guess looking back is that it was some kind of Sherry, or Fernet, or even Frangelico or Marsala or Nocino; one of the many famous Italian liquors.
+As we approached the desert portion of our meal, I really could not tell you exactly what we ate, but what I do know is that my father almost threw back an entire bottle of Limoncello by himself!
+And this man does not drink like that.
+I think all 3 of us were surprised by this element of service; 3 little cups and a 750ml of Limoncello, now maybe in normal circumstances this is not so normal, to give customers free drinks.
+In our case though, the owner kept urging us on and wanted us, his new American friends, to enjoy ourselves.
+Do note, while not far from the Vatican we were in a residential area where most tourist are not wandering too, for this reason I think he took a liking to us.
+I know we also got a brown bottle of booze at some point, my guess looking back is that it was some kind of Sherry, or Fernet, or maybe more likely Frangelico, Marsala or Nocino; one of the many famous Italian liquors.

-As I reflect back on this beautiful gem of a memory, I do believe there is an aspect to this communal gifting of beverages and food that is quintessentially Italian, to break bread with neighbors, to feed them, to laugh together, to spend 3 hours at the dinner table exchanging stories and cigarettes, topping off glasses and clinking them merrily; there is no other place on earth that does community and food quite like the Italians.
-A tip of my hat to this culture, but more importantly to the owner and family that ran this restaurant.
-One night, that may have seemed like any other to you, is forever burned into my mind even a decade later!
+As I reflect back on this beautiful gem of a memory, I do believe there is an aspect to this communal gifting of beverages and food that is quintessentially Italian.
+An while yes we did pay, we did not pay for nearly as much as we consumed, because the beauty of this memory is the real joy they had in sharing a piece of them with us.
+Ill never forget that.
+To break bread with neighbors, to feed them, to laugh together, to spend 3 hours at the dinner table exchanging stories and cigarettes, topping off glasses and clinking them merrily; there is no other place on earth that does community and food quite like the Italians.
+A tip of my hat to this culture, but more importantly to the owner and family that ran this restaurant, what a beautiful place.
+One night, that may have seemed like any other to you, is forever burned into my mind even fifteen years later!